uvarc/rc-website/content/userinfo/hpc/software/julia.md

 The following link is a useful reference for loadin Julia pacakges.
 [Loading Packages](https://aaowens.github.io/julia/2020/01/13/A-Newcomers-Guide-to-the-Julia-Package-Manager.html)

-The follwoing code snippet shows the steps used on my Rivanna account to install and verify the SharedArrays package.
+The follwoing code snippet shows the steps used on my UVA HPC account to install and verify the SharedArrays package.
 ```
 udc-ba34-36-gahlmann$module load julia
 udc-ba34-36-gahlmann$julia